learn-co-curriculum/dsc-python-operators-functions-and-methods-lab/README.md

 => boolean_compare = False != True
 ```

-Once uncommented, you can run the tests to see if your comparisons are working the way we would like them to be.
+Once uncommented, you can check the output to see if your comparisons match the answers provided in the ending comments.

 > **Remember** the comparison operators are: `==`, `!=`, `<`, `>`, `<=`, `>=`